Imbalanced Classification via Explicit Gradient Learning From Augmented Data: Conclusion

 \section{Conclusion}

 This paper investigates the problem of imbalanced learning, which is a common problem in practical classification tasks.
 We proposed a novel meta-learning approach that learns the proper augmentation via explicit gradient learning.
 We tested our methods on synthetic and real datasets and found that they outperformed many widely accepted baselines.
-We believe that using explicit gradient learning has the potential of improving many imbalanced classification tasks and resulting in improved models for many different applications.
-Code is available at \href{https://anonymous.4open.science/r/deep-tabular-imbalance-FC17/}{https://anonymous.4open.science/r/deep-tabular-imbalance-FC17/}.
+We believe that using explicit gradient learning has the potential of improving many imbalanced classification tasks and resulting in improved models for many different applications. \textbf{Reproducibility Statement:} The full implementation of our method is based on PyTorch and is attached as a supplementary zip file which includes the code, data, and configuration files that we used in our experiments.
+Our method doesn't require costly computational resources and can be run on Google Collab or as a Jupyter notebook on a modest personal computer.